 A person with low vision is someone whose everyday life is restricted by an impairment of visual function that cannot be fully remedied by conventional spectacles, contact lenses or medical / surgical intervention.
 Cataract patients are therefore not accepted here as their condition can be remedied by surgery.
-A minimum of 2 patients should be dispensed either a low vision aid and/or spectacles.
+A minimum of 2 patients should be dispensed either a low vision aid and/or non-standard spectacles.
+NOTE: standard distance, intermediate or near vision spectacles are not valid for this category.
+However, spectacles dispensed with high reading additions of +3.50 or above can be included.